 The rules and regulations concerning fishing periods, the number of catches allowed per sector and the types of hooks to be used vary from one species to the next and are updated regularly.
 Before you go fishing, make sure you are well informed about the regulations in effect by visiting the “Sport Fishing” section of the official website of the Government of Québec.

 Fishing for striped bass

 Striped bass is a delicious white fish that is abundant in the salt waters of the Gulf of St. Lawrence.
 A highly combative fish, it is a prized catch among recreational fishers.
-A daily catch limit has been set to preserve the species; in addition, only striped bass between 50 cm and 65 cm can be kept.
+A daily catch limit has been set at 3 to preserve the species; in addition, only striped bass between 50 cm and 65 cm can be kept.
 Anglers may fish for striped bass with a single hook only, without natural bait, for a maximum of three hooks per line.

 At rising tide, it is possible to fish for striped bass from the beach.
 Anglers can mostly be found in Carleton-sur-Mer, Caplan, Saint-Siméon, Bonaventure, Percé, Coin-du-Banc, Barachois and Gaspé (Haldimand, Boom Defense and Sandy Beach wharf).
 In Carleton-sur-Mer, you can go fishing for striped bass on a boat with Pêche Sportive Baie-des-Chaleurs.

 Fishing for plaice

 From a wharf or in a boat, try your hand at fishing for plaice, a groundfish.
 The white flesh of this flatfish is delicious!
 Earth worms, raw clams or sea worms (nereis) can all be used to fish for plaice.
 The daily catch limit is 15 plaice per person.

 If you hit a shoal of mackerel, you may be able to catch loads!
 Hang a series of hooks on your line and you can reel in several fish at the same time.